This list of easy banjo songs will help if you’re overwhelmed and don’t know where to start your Banjo Journey.

+Banjo in the Hollow is one of the easiest banjo songs to learn.
 Now, before you listen to this one, understand you DO NOT have to play it this fast.
-Structurally the song is quite easy and repetitive.
-It only requires you know three banjo chords.
+Structurally the song is quite repetitive.
+It only requires you know three basic banjo chords.
 It also makes for an easy introduction into your first melodic banjo style lick.
-Banjo in the Hollow is a nice song to learn your forward reverse rolls.
+Banjo in the Hollow is a fun banjo song to learn your forward-reverse rolls with.

 The great Doug Dillard Playing it:

 “I’ll Fly Away” is a great example of play the words.
 It’s a three chord song and only requires an alternating thumb roll, forward-reverse, and forward roll to play.
 I teach this to my beginner banjo students all the time.
 The only thing making this a bit more difficult than a song like “Cripple Creek” is the fact it is longer.

 Here is Sonny Osborne’s version, one of my favorites.
 Notice how you can hear the tune.

 Will the Circle be unbroken is an easy to learn beginner banjo song; most people have heard this in their lifetime, the melody is easy to sing, and quite memorable.
 This is a three chord song-from a roll perspective, it shouldn’t present any challenges.

 Here is a Teaching Video by one of youtube’s banjo teaching favorites.
 This is a great song to learn use those FORWARD ROLLS on.
 I’ll often demonstrate to students that I can play the entire song using almost nothing but forward rolls.

 OLD JOE CLARK